open-and-sustainable/cirquant/docs/methodology.md

 ## Parameter Management

-### ANALYSIS_PARAMETERS Constant
+### ANALYSIS_PARAMETERS Global Variable

-To avoid hardcoding values and ensure reproducibility, the system uses a centralized `ANALYSIS_PARAMETERS` constant defined in the main CirQuant.jl module.
+To avoid hardcoding values and ensure reproducibility, the system uses a centralized `ANALYSIS_PARAMETERS` global variable in the CirQuant module.
+This variable is populated at module initialization by loading parameters from the `config/products.toml` file.
 This approach provides:

 1. **Centralized configuration**: All analysis parameters in one place
 2. **Traceability**: Parameters are stored in the processed database
 3. **Flexibility**: Easy to update parameters without modifying code
 4. **Transparency**: Clear record of assumptions used in analysis

-The `ANALYSIS_PARAMETERS` dictionary contains:
+The configuration dictionary contains:

-- **Current circularity rates**: Existing material recirculation percentages by product
+- **Current circularity rates**: Existing material recirculation percentages by product (each product has its own explicit rate)
-- **Potential circularity rates**: Achievable rates with best practices/innovations
+- **Potential circularity rates**: Achievable rates with best practices/innovations (each product has its own explicit rate)
-- **Product weights**: Conversion factors for units to tonnes (e.g., pieces to kg)
+- **Product weights**: Conversion factors from kilograms to tonnes for each product
-- **Recovery efficiency**: Material recovery rates by recycling method

 ### Parameter Storage in Database

 During processing, these parameters are automatically stored in the processed database as parameter tables:

-1. **`parameters_circularity_rate`**: Contains product-specific circularity rates for each product
+- **`parameters_circularity_rate`**: Contains product-specific circularity rates for each product (always created)
-2. **`parameters_recovery_efficiency`**: Recycling method effectiveness rates
+- **`parameters_recovery_efficiency`**: Contains recovery efficiency rates by method (only created if recovery_efficiency parameters are provided in the configuration)

 This ensures that:
 - Analysis results can be reproduced exactly